asselstine/solidity-upgrade-patterns/README.md

 ## Introduction

-In this article I examine two major Ethereum projects to see how they approach contract storage and upgrades.
+I will examine two major Ethereum projects to see how they approach contract storage and upgrades.
 I try to stick strictly to analysis and avoid giving opinions or making assumptions.
 I examined [Augur](http://www.augur.net/) and [Colony](https://colony.io/) because they are mature and have public code bases.

 My background is in web and mobile application development.
 After writing my first few dapps, I quickly realized there were major shortcomings in my application architecture.
 The immutability of smart contracts requires the developer to carefully consider how code will be updated.
 I read all about upgradeable contract patterns, but I still didn't see how they fit into the application as a whole.
 I decided to read the code bases of a number of projects.
 Augur and Colony were my favourites.